 |Applicant Competition||Very Low|

-Can I get into JCU?
-The school has a 85% acceptance rate.
-Last year, 3,265 out of 3,840 applicants were admitted making John Carroll University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 41 percent.
+How hard is it to get into JCU and can I get accepted?
+The school has a 86% acceptance rate ranking it #63 in Ohio for lowest rate of acceptance.
+Last year, 3,265 out of 3,782 applicants were admitted making John Carroll University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 41 percent.
 John Carroll University typically accepts and attracts "B+" average high school students.
-Only 23% of those admitted chose to enroll in the school.
+Only 22% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|